What Happens When A Parish Starts Perpetual Adoration

 I'd heard the saying, “once you start going, you just have to go back.”
 I thought, really?
 Yes, it's true!
 The Real Presence is like nothing else, and the peace is undeniable.

 There's a wide range of people on their knees before the Blessed Sacrament.
 Older couples, businessmen in suits stopping by before or after work or at lunch time, entire families, a young guy in painters clothes, a woman in tears, a 20-something guy with tattoos and a sweatshirt, a priest from a neighboring parish.
 One couple come regularly with their adult disabled daughter.
 A dad brings his three sons straight from school.
 They follow him right up to the Blessed Sacrament and kneel beside him with their backpacks.
-A family of four generations came to pray together.com.
+A family of four generations came to pray together.

 “It's just powerful.
 You know you're in the presence of Jesus, right there, and it's completely silent,” shared Evelyn.
 “I wasn't used to being in a church without a Mass going on.
 It’s hard to describe the feeling but you just know He’s there.”